huhjeonggyu/PGDPO/Tutorial/README.md

-# PG-DPO Portfolio Optimization — Experiment Scripts
+# 🐍 PG-DPO Portfolio Optimization — Experiment Scripts

+Welcome! 🎉
-This repository contains a series of Python scripts that implement and test **Pontryagin-Guided Direct Policy Optimization (PG-DPO)** and its variants, step-by-step.
-The scripts progress from a baseline policy optimization to more advanced variants, demonstrating the effect of variance reduction, residual learning, control variates, and Richardson extrapolation.
+This repository is a **tutorial-style** collection of Python scripts that implement and test **Pontryagin-Guided Direct Policy Optimization (PG-DPO)** and its variants — step-by-step, from the most basic to more advanced forms.

-**Test Environment:**
+It’s designed not just for research, but also as a **hands-on learning resource** 📚 so you can follow along, modify, and experiment.

+---

+## 🧪 Test Environment

-All experiments here are run on the **Kim and Omberg (1996)** continuous-time portfolio model.
-This model is particularly convenient for testing because it has a **known closed-form solution** for the optimal policy, allowing us to directly compute RMSE and expected utility differences between learned policies and the analytical optimum.
+All experiments here are run on the **Kim and Omberg (1996)** continuous-time portfolio model 🏦.
+This model is ideal for tutorials because it has a **known closed-form optimal policy**, letting us directly measure:

+- 📏 **RMSE** between learned and analytical policies
+- 📈 **Expected utility difference** from the optimum

+---

-## File Descriptions
+## 📂 File Descriptions

 ### `pgdpo_base_single.py` — **Baseline PG-DPO**
+🚀 The starting point.
-Trains a Stage-1 PG-DPO policy without variance reduction or other enhancements.
+Trains a Stage-1 PG-DPO policy **without** variance reduction or other enhancements.
-Serves as the starting point for all subsequent experiments.
 Reports:
 - Stage-1 RMSE vs closed-form policy
 - Expected utility difference vs closed-form

 ---

 ### `pgdpo_with_ppgdpo_single.py` — **P-PGDPO (Direct Costates)**
-Takes the baseline Stage-1 policy and applies PMP-based projection using **directly computed costates** from BPTT.
+🎯 Takes the baseline policy and applies **PMP-based projection** using costates from BPTT.
-Demonstrates the accuracy boost of projection without any variance reduction.
+Shows how projection alone boosts accuracy.

 ---

 ### `pgdpo_antithetic_single.py` — **Antithetic PG-DPO**
-Adds **antithetic sampling** to reduce Monte Carlo variance in Stage-1 training and costate estimation.
+🔄 Adds **antithetic sampling** to cut Monte Carlo variance in training and costate estimation.
-Improves RMSE and expected utility before projection, and further sharpens P-PGDPO projection accuracy.
+Improves both RMSE and utility.

 ---

 ### `pgdpo_residual_single.py` — **Residual PG-DPO**
-Trains a residual network on top of the closed-form policy baseline, learning only the **hedging demand correction**.
+🛠 Builds a residual network on top of the closed-form baseline, learning only **hedging demand corrections**.
-This architecture stabilizes training and dramatically reduces RMSE in Stage-1.
+Training becomes more stable and RMSE drops dramatically.

 ---

 ### `pgdpo_cv_single.py` — **Residual + Control Variate**
-Extends residual PG-DPO with a **control variate** based on closed-form utility to further reduce variance in Stage-1 training loss.
+🎚 Adds a **control variate** based on closed-form utility to residual PG-DPO.
-Maintains low RMSE while improving training stability in noisy conditions.
+Further reduces variance and improves robustness under noisy conditions.

 ---

 ### `pgdpo_richardson_single.py` — **Residual + CV + Richardson Extrapolation**
-Same Stage-1 training as CV, but adds a simulation **Richardson extrapolation** module to demonstrate timestep bias reduction in expected utility estimation.
+⏩ Adds **Richardson extrapolation** to the CV setup to reduce timestep bias in utility estimates.
-**Note:** Richardson extrapolation is often highly effective in high-dimensional problems (where timestep bias is large), but in this low-dimensional Kim–Omberg setup, it shows little or even slightly negative impact due to already small bias and increased variance.
+⚠️ In low-dimensional Kim–Omberg, effect is minimal (and can be slightly negative) due to already tiny bias, but **in high dimensions it can shine** ✨.

 ---

-## Stage-by-Stage RMSE Results
+## 📊 Stage-by-Stage RMSE Results

 | Stage             | RMSE(Stage1 vs CF) | RMSE(PPGDPO vs CF) |
 |-------------------|--------------------|--------------------|